dgroomes/vanilla-kafka/utility-scripts/README.md

   * This release includes KIP-500 which brings experimental support for running Kafka without Zookeeper.
 I want to use this for local development so I can drop the Zookeeper configuration and the related scripting to handle starting and stopping it.
 This mode is called "KRaft mode".
 Read more about it in the [KRaft README](https://github.com/apache/kafka/blob/2.8/config/kraft/README.md).

+### Wish list

+General clean ups, TODOs and things I wish to implement for this project:

+* Add a wait loop in the stop script.
+I'm pretty sure Kafka takes a while to stop sometimes and if you kick off the stop command without waiting for Kafka to come to a complete stop, then it's undefined what happens next if you execute other commands in the mean time.